brianshumate/vaultini/README.md

 ## What?

 Vaultini is a minimal 5-node Vault cluster running the OSS edition with Integrated Storage on Docker.
-It is powered by a `Makefile`, [Terraform CLI](https://developer.hashicorp.com/terraform/cli), and [Docker Provider](https://registry.terraform.io/providers/kreuzwerker/docker/latest/docs).
+It is powered by a `Makefile`, [Terraform CLI](https://developer.hashicorp.com/terraform/cli), and the [Terraform Docker Provider](https://registry.terraform.io/providers/kreuzwerker/docker/latest/docs).

 ## Why?